atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 I was enchanted to have so fair an pccasion of removing from Elverton-castle, which my unhappy passion for the countess, made every day more disagreeable to me.
 Far from feeling a pain at the thought of being deprived of her sight, I rejoiced as the slave, who unexpectedly recovers his liberty.
 The part I was to perform upon the state of the polite world, flattered my pride;
-I was impatient to begin it, and that impatience sided for me

-against the charms of the countess, and the fedudions of love.
-Passions, dear Francis, cannot be conquered but by passions; let moralists boast the power of reason;; is a weak enemy against our' Sensibility; Without the help of pride, I would have had neither the inclination nor the courage to refuse the temptations of desire, and leave the countess.
-I had promised to revenge her of ’squire Ben son, formed my plan with my lord, and taken
+I was impatient to begin it, and that impatience sided for me against the charms of the countess, and the seductions of love.
+Passions, dear Francis, cannot be conquered but by passions; let moralists boast the power of reason; is a weak enemy against our sensibility.
+Without the help of pride, I would have had neither the inclination nor the courage to refuse the temptations of desire, and leave the countess.
+I had promised to revenge her of 'squire Benson, formed my plan with my lord, and taken the execution upon me.
+The sudden journey of that gentleman into Northamptonshire, from whence he was not yet returned, had delayed his punishment; I was extremely vexed not to be able to inflict it before my setting out for London; but as he was fated to receive the reward due to his malice, his unpropitious star threw him into my way, when I had lost every hope of seeing him.
-C io ]
-b
-taken the execution upon me.
-Tfxt i sudden journey of that gentleman intc Northamptonshire, from whence he was not yet returned, had delayed his punishment; I was extremely vexed noi to be able to inflidl; it before my Settinc out for London; but as he was fated t( receive the reward due to his malice his unpropitious star threw him into m;
-• way, when I had lost every hope of See ing him.
 \
 «
 As I was going to the garden, trusty Servant, one of the executors C my plan of revenge, told me tha ‘’squire benson’is huntsman had jul alighted, from whom he learned that h master was arrived, and intended t Spend the evening with my lord.
 I in mediately gave the necessary orders, an